pBFSLab/DeepPrep/docs/source/outputs.rst

  ├── ...
  └── dataset_description.json

-The default output spaces for the preprocessed functional MRI consist of three options: 1. the native BOLD fMRI space, 2. the MNI space, and 3. the fsaverage6 surfaces space.
+The default output spaces for the preprocessed functional MRI consist of three options: 1. the native BOLD fMRI space, 2. the MNI152NLin6Asym space, and 3. the fsaverage6 surfaces space.
 However, users have the flexibility to specify other output spaces, including the native T1w space and various volumetric and surface templates available on TemplateFlow.
 The main outputs of the preprocessed data include: